etcd-io/etcd/Documentation/op-guide/supported-platform.md

 etcd has known issues on 32-bit systems due to a bug in the Go runtime.
 See the [Go issue][go-issue] and [atomic package][go-atomic] for more information.

-To avoid inadvertently running a possibly unstable etcd server, `etcd` on unstable or unsupported architectures will print a warning message and immediately exit if the environment variable `ETCD_UNSUPPORTED_ARCH` is not set to the target architecture.
+To avoid inadvertently running a possibly unstable etcd server, `etcd` on unstable or unsupported architectures will print a warning message and immediately exit if flag `--unsupported-arch` or environment variable `ETCD_UNSUPPORTED_ARCH` is not set to the target architecture.

 Currently amd64 and ppc64le architectures are officially supported by `etcd`.